-Those who wish to request postponement or exemption of payment of the admission fee are required to submit the application form to the Student Affairs Section, Hayama.
+Those who wish to request postponement or exemption of payment of the admission fee are required to submit the application form to the Student Affairs Section, Hayama before the registration deadline.

-If the application is approved for postponement, the student must pay the admission fee by September 15 (or March 15 for registration in the second semester).
+If the application is approved for postponement, the student must pay the admission fee by

+September 15 (or March 15 for registration in the second semester).

-If the application is rejected for exemption, a student must pay the admission fee within 14 days from the notification date.
+If the application is for exemption rejected, a student must pay the admission fee within 14 days from the notification date.

-If those who are notified the approval of postponement or the disapproval of exemption of the admission fee by SOKENDAI does not pay the admission fee by the appointed day, the student will be expelled in accordance with the Code of SOKENDAI.
+If those who are notified of the approval of postponement or the disapproval of exemption of the admission fee by SOKENDAI do not pay the admission fee by the appointed day, the student will be expelled in accordance with the Code of SOKENDAI.